Elvis the King’s Jungle Room has been in the spotlight of late vis-à-vis the buzz surrounding the upcoming Baz Luhrmann film, Elvis.

-Seldom is over the top flamboyant chic the style aimed for when designing and decorating commercial and residential spaces, but not all commercial and residential spaces are created equal.
+Certain spaces and certain clients call for over the top flamboyant chic when designing and decorating residential and commercial properties, and not all residential and commercial spaces are created equal.

-Ostentatious decorating and design has a standing relationship with grand scale museums, historical homes, architectural marvels, Las Vegas and hooray for Hollywood interiors.
+Ostentatious interior decorating and design elements has a standing relationship with grand scale museums, historical homes, architectural marvels, Las Vegas and hooray for Hollywood interiors.

 What is it they say about beauty being in the eye of the beholder?

 Celebrities love to dial up extravagance in a manner befitting a true Hollywood story and Elvis the King’s Jungle Room.

 You live what you know as some would say, and if flamboyant is just another day at the office it becomes the rule versus the exception.

 March 29-30, 1977 made hometown history much to the excitement and disbelief of the masses.
 Elvis Presley scheduled not one but two nights to perform live in concert in Central Louisiana at the Rapides Parish Coliseum.

 Papa Places In The Home scooped up tickets for our entire brood (8), and the excitement level was off the charts.

 Ours was an Elvis house.

 We loved the music, the style, and the voice.